Buttermilk And Brown Sugar Banana Bread Recipe

 Amount Per Serving: Calories: 369Total Fat: 15gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 13gCholesterol: 47mgSodium: 347mgCarbohydrates: 54gFiber: 2gSugar: 28gProtein: 5g

 I used Butterfinger bits when I made this recipe.
 It was amazing.
-Toffee bits or chocolate toffee bits would taste great in this loaf as well.
+Toffee bits or chocolate bits would also taste great in this loaf.

 MORE YUMMY RECIPES FROM US